CodeMonkey-Mike/github-search-az/README.md

 ## Objective

 The app also knows as a small Github search application with a specific search per user.
-The user is able to filter the repository by owner or member.
+The user are able to filter the repository by owner or member.

 ## Tech Stack